What is Intelligent Character Recognition?

 What is Intelligent Word Recognition?

 ICR software recognizes on the character level, whereas IWR looks at full words and phrases.
-It also has the capability of capturing unstructured information and is a different evolution of hand-written ICR.
+It also has the capability of capturing unstructured data and is a different evolution of hand-written ICR.

 This is not to say that intelligent word recognition is going to or should replace traditional OCR or ICR systems, as IWR is optimized for processing real-world documents that have a free form and hard-to-recognize data fields and as such are not suitable for ICR.
 (See example above).